 The Pringle family continued to own and occupy The Haining until 1939, when the estate was put up for sale.
 It was purchased that year by a Yorkshireman, but then occupied by the military for the entirety of World War II.
 During this time the house suffered significant damage and the old house, which had been retained alongside the new mansion for use as kitchens and servants quarters, burnt down.

 The estate passed through variety of owners during the 1940s and 1950s before being purchased in 1959 by Andrew Nimmo-Smith, a successful lawyer and nephew of the last Pringle owner.
-It was he who bequeathed the house and estate to ‘the community of Selkirkshire and the wider public’, a gift only discovered after his death in 2009 at the age of 85.
+It was he who bequeathed the house and estate in trust to ‘the community of Selkirkshire and the wider public’, a gift only discovered after his death in 2009 at the age of 85.

 Andrew Nimmo-Smith’s only stipulation in his gift was that the site should be used in a way that was of architectural, cultural or historical benefit to the community.
 The Haining Charitable Trust was established in 2010 in order to manage the estate and carry out these wishes by developing The Haining as a centre for arts and culture.